OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.4.0.rst

 API Changes
 ===========

+Some APIs have changes to their contracts and/or their request-response data structures.
+These changes impact developers and systems integrating with OpenLMIS:

+- Authentication Service v4.0.0 - Changes to the user resource structure: `auth changelog <https://github.com/OpenLMIS/openlmis-auth/blob/master/CHANGELOG.md>`_
+- Notification Service v4.0.0 - Changes to the user contact details resource and the /api/notification endpoint: `notification changelog <https://github.com/OpenLMIS/openlmis-notification/blob/master/CHANGELOG.md>`_
+- Reference Data Service v11.0.0 - Changes to the user resource structure: `ref-data changelog <https://github.com/OpenLMIS/openlmis-referencedata/blob/master/CHANGELOG.md>`_
+- Requisition Service v7.0.0 - Changes to the periodsForInitiate endpoint: `requisition changelog <https://github.com/OpenLMIS/openlmis-requisition/blob/master/CHANGELOG.md>`_
+- Stock Management UI Service v2.0.0 - Renamed admin-reason-modal module: `stockmanagement changelog <https://github.com/OpenLMIS/openlmis-stockmanagement-ui/blob/master/CHANGELOG.md>`_
+- UI Components Service v6.0.0 - Changed syntax for using datepicker: `ui-components changelog <https://github.com/OpenLMIS/openlmis-ui-components/blob/master/CHANGELOG.md>`_
+- Dev-UI Service v8.0.0 - Replaced syncTransifex grunt option: `dev-ui changelog <https://github.com/OpenLMIS/dev-ui/blob/master/CHANGELOG.md>`_

 Performance
 ========================

+There are minor regressions in the sync, submit, authorize and single approve within the requisition service with slight improvements in convert to order.

 OpenLMIS conducted manual performance tests of the same user workflows with the same test data we used in testing v3.2.1 to establish that last-mile performance characteristics have been retained at a minimum.
-For details on the test results and process, please see `this wiki page <https://openlmis.atlassian.net/wiki/spaces/OP/pages/116949318/Performance+Metrics>`_ for details.
-There are minor improvements in the sync, submit, authorize and single approve within the requisition service.
+For details on the test results and process, please see `this wiki page <https://openlmis.atlassian.net/wiki/spaces/OP/pages/116949318/Performance+Metrics>`_.
 For more details about the specific work done to improve performance for 3.4.0, please reference `this <https://openlmis.atlassian.net/issues/?jql=project%20%3D%20OLMIS%20AND%20issuetype%20%3D%20Task%20AND%20status%20%3D%20Done%20AND%20fixVersion%20%3D%203.4%20AND%20labels%20%3D%20Performance%20AND%20text%20~%20%22performance%22%20ORDER%20BY%20priority%20DESC%2C%20status%20ASC%2C%20key%20ASC>`_ list of tasks.

-**UPDATE IMAGE**
 The following chart displays the 3.4.0 UI loading times in seconds for both 3.3.1 and 3.4.0 using the same test data.

 .. image:: UI-Performance-3.4.0.png